mudlabs/test-redact.md/file.md

-# This is a File
+# File
-It is written in Markdown
+Written in Markdown